-The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant women with depression receive care from a multidisciplinary team that includes the patient's obstetrician, primary care physician, and mental health clinician.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant women with depression receive care from a multidisciplinary team that includes the person's obstetrician, primary care physician, and mental health clinician.
 Any woman who has suicidal or psychotic symptoms during depression should immediately seek treatment from a psychiatrist.

 The use of antidepressants during pregnancy is controversial, especially for women with major depression who regularly take antidepressant medication.
 Most doctors advise women to avoid, if possible, any medications during pregnancy and nursing.
 But women with depression who stop taking antidepressants during pregnancy may be likely to have a relapse of depression, which can have negative consequences for prenatal care and subsequent mother-child bonding.
 The risks for negative outcomes are highest when depression occurs during the late second or early third trimester.
 Depression during pregnancy may also increase the risk of developing postpartum depression.

 ACOG and the American Psychiatric Association (APA) recommend that women who are pregnant or thinking about becoming pregnant should not stop taking antidepressants without first talking to their doctors.
 Women who have mild or no depressive symptoms for at least 6 months before becoming pregnant may be able to taper off or discontinue antidepressant medication, under supervision of their doctor.
 Stopping medication may be more difficult for women with a history of severe recurrent depression.
 Psychotherapy (preferably cognitive behavioral therapy or interpersonal therapy) may be helpful in addition to, or in replacement of, antidepressant medication.
 Electroconvulsive therapy (ECT) may be an option for pregnant women with severe depression.